oomph-lib/oomph-lib/README.md

 This is most easily done by using the `PATH` environment variable, as discussed [above](#option-2-specifying-a-custom-installation-location).
 Note that this is necessary even if `oomph-lib` is installed to its default installation directory, `install/`, in the `oomph-lib` root directory.

 It is also possible to specify the location of the install directory in the `CMakeLists.txt` file, or to provide hints where to search for it.
-Please read the [CMake documentation of the `find_package()` function](https://cmake.org/cmake/help/latest/command/find_package.html?highlight=find_package).
+See below for an example, or read the [CMake documentation of the `find_package()` function](https://cmake.org/cmake/help/latest/command/find_package.html?highlight=find_package) for full details.

 Anyway, assuming `oomph-lib` was installed to `/home/joe_user/oomph_lib_install` the driver code can now be built using